rayyyd/ARIA-public/README.md

 2) npm install
 3) npx expo start.

-This project has been configured using windows.
+This project has been configured using windows, to be launched with expo sdk version 54.
 API keys are obtained through the following environment variables: const EXPO_PUBLIC_ASI_ONE_API_KEY = process.env.EXPO_PUBLIC_ASI_ONE_API_KEY;
 const EXPO_PUBLIC_OPENAI_API_KEY = process.env.EXPO_PUBLIC_OPENAI_API_KEY;
 in ./aria-app/server/node-server-interface.ts at the top of the document.
 Modify as necessary.

 App operation instructions:
 hold the "record" icon to send a message to ARIA. release to get a response.
+Response times vary depending on the complexity of the request, typically requests requiring agentic interaction will take longer.